vivvi87/2020_books_dashboard/README.md

 # 2020_books_dashboard
-This repository contains the code of the dashboard I built to visualize my 2020 reads (Dashboard.Rmd).
+This repository contains the code of the dashboard I built to visualize my 2020 reads (dashboard.Rmd).
 The books I read and related info are collected in the dataset Books_2020.csv.

 The dashboard is hosted on RPubs at: https://rpubs.com/vivvi87/books_2020.